Kartikbetrippin/Kartikbetrippin/README.md

 - 👋 Hi, I’m @Kartik
 - 👀 I’m interested in making Algorithms.
-- 🌱 I’m currently learning JAVA.
+- 🌱 I’m currently learning java, c, css, js

 <!---
 Kartikbetrippin/Kartikbetrippin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.